dgraph-io/dgraph/wiki/content/deploy/index.md

 ## Upgrade Dgraph

 <!--{{% notice "tip" %}}If you are upgrading from v0.7.3 you can modify the [schema file]({{< relref "query-language/index.md#schema">}}) to use the new syntax and give it to the dgraphloader using the `-s` flag while reloading your data.{{% /notice %}}-->
+{{% notice "note" %}}If you are upgrading from v0.7 please check whether you have the export api or get the latest binary for version v0.7.7 and use the export api. {{% /notice %}}

 Doing periodic exports is always a good idea.
 This is particularly useful if you wish to upgrade Dgraph or reconfigure the sharding of a cluster.
 The following are the right steps safely export and restart.